 Hard drive as a primary partition: As soon as you connect the external hard drive to your PC, the system will recognize it.
 The basic input/output system will detect the new device immediately.
 If you are planning to use the hard disk as a primary partition in Windows, make sure that you install Windows on the disk.
 To get more information, search Help and Support for "Installing and Reinstalling Windows"?.

 There are possibilities that you might have to format the hard drive before you can use it.
-In case, your system is unable to detect the new device attached, cross check with the user manual provided with the external hard drive.
+In case your system is unable to detect the new device attached, cross-check with the user manual provided with the external hard drive.

 Using and maintaining the hard drive are two different approaches.
-External hard drives are easy to use, but it becomes a peculiar task to maintain them.
+External hard drives are easy to use, but it becomes a particular task to maintain them.
 Typically, magnetic hard drives are supposed to be placed horizontally.
 Other than that, maintenance of their cable is also one of the few things that must be kept in mind.
-Here are few things that will be useful for you to use your external hard drive effectively:
+Here are a few things that will be useful for you to use your external hard drive effectively:

 One needs to know how to use an external hard drive as proper maintenance and installation help in the sustainability of the Hard Disk.
 To begin with, one can consult their manuals or simply follow the instructions given above on how to use an external hard drive effectively.

 If you lost data on your external hard drive, unfortunately, don't worry!
 You still have the chance to get lost data back.
 To recover files from external hard drives, you can have tried the following tool.

 ExFAT is the best format for the external hard drives in PC as well as Mac.
 This is because it allows you to save files irrespective of the file.